My Account

 Effects of Bullying on the Target

-Bullying leads to a decrease in academic performance.
-A study by CDC researchers showed that 12.9% of teenagers who missed school due to safety concerns feared bullying.
+Bullying leads to a decrease in motivated learning and lowers self-efficacy and perceived value of academic tasks.
+A study by CDC researchers showed that 19% of teenagers were bullied on school property, with 13% of students reporting missing school due to safety concerns.

 Victims of bullying may also avoid participating in class for fear of drawing attention to themselves and getting bullied.
 They may then become labeled as low achievers, putting them at an even higher risk of being targeted by bullies.